standardrb/standard-ruby-action/CONTRIBUTING.md

 # Contributing

-[code-of-conduct]: CODE_OF_CONDUCT.md

 Hey, there! 👋 Any and all contributions are welcome.

-Please make sure to read the [code of conduct][code-of-conduct] before submitting issues or pull requests.
+Please make sure to read the [code of conduct](https://testdouble.com/code-of-conduct) before submitting issues or pull requests.

 To lend a helping hand:
 * [Fork the repository](https://help.github.com/articles/fork-a-repo/)